hi-manshu/Flutter-Music-App/README.md

 1. Test on iOS device

 ```
-You can do a pull request and merge the nay feature you need
+You can do a pull request and merge the any feature you want or want to fix the above To-Dos
 ```

 ### To Run the app in your local machine